richcooper95/twenty-forty-eight/README.md

   1. Clone this repo on your machine.
   2. Run the `./bin/build` script and follow the instructions.

+NB: The executable is very slow when loading, but fast to play.
+I'll probably come back to speed up loading in the future.

 ### Details

 For ease of distribution, the `./bin/build` script will use [PyInstaller](https://pyinstaller.org/en/stable/) to generate an executable specific to your machine.